Ed Freyfogle

 #137: Derrick Grigg - Founder of PageProofer

-Derrick's product is a direct competitor of mine.
-So it was extremely generous of him to speak openly about the challenges and successes of running PageProofer.
+Derrick's product is a direct competitor to one of my products.
+So it was extremely generous of him to speak openly about the challenges and successes of running PageP...

 #138: "Epic Guide" Marketing